-- Not related party of the company. - d.
-The Company has complied with the requirement with respect to number of layers as prescribed under section 2(87) of the Companies Act, 2013 read with the Companies (Restriction on number of layers) Rules, 2017. - e.
-There is no income surrendered or disclosed as income during the year in tax assessments under the Income Tax Act, 1961 (such as search or survey), that has not been recorded in the books of account. - f.
+- d.
+The Company has complied with the requirement with respect to number of layers as prescribed under section 2(87) of the Companies Act, 2013 - e.
+There is no income surrendered or disclosed as income during the year in tax assessments under the Income Tax Act, 1961 (such as search or - f.
 The Company has not traded or invested in crypto currency or virtual currency during the year. - g.
-Utilisation of borrowed funds and share premium: - (i) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (ii).
-The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - Provide any guarantee, security or the like on behalf of the ultimate beneficiaries. - h.
-The Company does not have any charges or satisfaction of charges which is yet to be registered with Registrar of Companies beyond the statutory period.
+Utilisation of borrowed funds and share premium : - (i) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate - Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (ii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate - Provide any guarantee, security or the like on behalf of the ultimate beneficiaries. - h.
+The Company does not have any charges or satisfaction of charges which is yet to be registered with Registrar of Companies beyond the statutory - i.
+As per the MCA notification dated August 05, 2022, the Central Government has notified the Companies (Accounts) Fourth Amendment Rules, 2022.
+As per the amended rules, the Companies are required to maintain back-up of the books of account and other relevant books and papers in electronic mode that should be accessible in India at all the time.
+Also, the Companies are required to create backup of accounts on servers physically located in India on a - The books of account along with other relevant records and papers of the Company are maintained in electronic mode.
+These are readily accessible in India at all times and currently a backup is maintained on a cloud-based server.
+The Company is in the process of complying with the requirement of maintaining server(s) physically located in India for back-up of books of account and other relevant books and papers, on a daily basis, pursuant to the - 39.
+During the year, the Board of Directors of the Company vide its meeting dated January 4, 2023 has passed resolution for approval of the scheme of amalgamation of the Prime Focus Academy of Media and Entertainment Studies Private Limited ("PFAMES"), subsidiary of the Company.
+The effective date of the merger will be April 01, 2023.
+Subsequent to the year end, the Company has filed such scheme of amalgamation with National Company Law Tribunal on April 25, 2023.
+The Company is awaiting necessary approval from National Company Law Tribunal.